Montana/ngrok-bash-quick-setup/README.md

 # ngrok setup

 Bash script I made to quickly setup `ngrok` and login in crucial situations.
 Please remember if you save `ngrok` on your Desktop, then run `cd Desktop` then run `cd ngrok (hit tab button for completion)`.
 Then run `chmod u+x ./ngrok.sh` then after that `./ngrok.sh` once again.
-I think `ngrok` is a great tool for emergencies and when you need to come up clutch, so why not also use this automated setup I have!
+I think `ngrok` is a great tool for emergencies and when you need to come up clutch, so why not also use this automated setup I have:

 <img width="312" alt="Screen Shot 2022-03-24 at 7 16 32 AM" src="https://user-images.githubusercontent.com/20936398/159937989-5682a1a2-adb1-4d65-b729-60f47597a622.png">